stevedobe/laravel-svelte/README.md

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]

-This package replaces Vue with [Svelte](https://svelte.dev/) and [Typescript](https://www.typescriptlang.org/) support in a fresh Laravel Breeze or Laravel Jetstream installation and optionally adds [Eslint](https://eslint.org/), [Prettier](https://prettier.io/) and [Cypress](https://www.cypress.io/).
+This package replaces Vue with [Svelte](https://svelte.dev/) and [Typescript](https://www.typescriptlang.org/) support in a fresh Laravel Breeze or Laravel Jetstream installation and optionally adds [Eslint](https://eslint.org/), [Prettier](https://prettier.io/), and [Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/).

 I only intended Laravel Svelte for fresh Laravel Breeze or Laravel Jetstream installations with Inertia and Vue.
 Because of this, I will continue implementing changes made to Breeze and Jetstream into this package to remain in sync with Laravel installations.

-This package will respect and keep in place any of the options provided to or excluded from your installation, such as dark, pest, ssr and teams.
+This package will respect and keep in place any of the options provided to or excluded from your installation, such as dark mode, Pest, SSR and Teams support.

 However, two opinionated changes occur to your Laravel installation:
 -   It installs TypeScript.
 You may choose to remove it, but please consider the value it provides.